 Colorectal Cancer Screening: Conversation Starters

-Everyone ages 45 to 75 needs to get screened (tested) regularly for colorectal cancer.
-If you're worried about a family member or friend who has put off getting tested, use these tips to start a conversation.
+Everyone ages 45 to 75 years needs to get screened (tested) regularly for colorectal cancer.
+If you're worried about a family member or friend who has put off getting screened, use these tips to start a conversation.

 Start by letting them know you care.